 Pepsi has a long history of rebranding since its main competitor is one of the most well-known companies in the world.

-Pepsi, after 5 months of hard work, their designers came with a new logo, the result was a strong negative criticism.
+After 5 months of hard work, Pepsi’s designers came with a new logo.
+This rebranded logo resulted in a strong negative criticism.

-The new Pepsi logo comes with a $1M price tag too.
-That might be one of many reasons Pepsi has kept using the logo on their products to this day, even though there was such critique on it.
+Yet, the new Pepsi logo came with a $1M price tag.
+That may be one of the reasons why Pepsi has kept using the logo on their products to this day, even though there was such critique on it.

-Pepsi has been in the spotlight for taking chances with its advertising and branding, often being called tone-deaf.
+Pepsi has been in the spotlight for making risky moves with its advertising and branding, and has even been called tone-deaf.

-We are seeing this again during the COVID-19 pandemic, that brands are try to use these large scale events in their advertising.
+We are seeing this again during the COVID-19 pandemic, that brands are trying to use these large-scale events in their advertising.

 [Related Article – The Best and Worst Coronavirus Ad Campaigns of 2020 ]